ezeaspie/website-holder/src/markdown-pages/ada-lima.md

 ##Appearance

 Ada has olive colored skin and has an average build.
+She has dark brown hair that she typically ties into a bun at the back of her head.
+Ada stands at 5 foot 10 inches.

+Ada is fond of dresses and usually wears them when strolling around the city or when in her home.
+According to Robert, Ada has a massive collection of dresses and rarely wears the same one twice.